ywaf/newegg-stock-checker/README.md

 # newegg-stock-checker

-A simple script to check newegg stock for an item at variable times.
+A simple script to check newegg stock for an item at variable times then send a notification to a discord webhook

 # Setup